Best Ways to Store Retatrutide Research Peptide: Tips for Maximum Stability

 Stability Window

-The generally accepted stability window for reconstituted retatrutide stored at 2 to 8°C in bacteriostatic water is:
+The generally accepted stability window for reconstituted retatrutide research peptide stored at 2 to 8°C in bacteriostatic water is:

 - Conservative guideline: 28 days